christianareas/openapi-components/README.md

 ### Beta
 - Add type definitions for all OpenAPI data objects and properties.
+- Add basic error handling.
 - Add all possible OpenAPI React components.
-- Refactor for a better developer experience (borrowing from [Radix](https://www.radix-ui.com)).
+- Refactor for a better developer experience (borrowing designs from [Radix](https://www.radix-ui.com)).
-- Add basic error handling.

 ### Future
 - Themes, templates — or another way to give user’s a head start on their projects.